 What is the cost of starting a pig farm in Kenya?

-It costs around Ksh 50,000 to construct a pigsty that can accommodate 30-60 pigs.
+How much do you need to start a pig business in Kenya?
+You will need Ksh 50,000 to construct a pigsty that can accommodate 30-60 pigs.
 Such a pig house is constructed to international standards allowing for highest drainage standards.
 Each unit will have a good drainage, feeding and watering troughs.
 If you are looking for hygiene and reduced cost of production, watering nipples should be an option.

 Such a modern pig farm will allow you to feed and attend to them from a central corridor.
 It will have bio-security and disinfection infrastructure such that you reduce infections in the farm.